 Concept albums get a bad rap almost all of the time but this is brilliant idea using this kind-of history.
 I visited the jail house where they hung her, it’s now a tourist attraction in Melbourne.
 It’s the same place where Aussie most famous bushranger Ned Kelly was hung too.
 So now you can buy a t-shirt with him on it where he was killed!
 Another fun fact I learn there is that back then most of the hangman were in the jail for other crimes and was common knowledge then to the point of some guys loved going the job so much they would steal something and get caught doing it at the time of a hanging was going to take place so they could do the job.
 Anyway I’m getting way off the point now.

-So it’s credited to Ed Kuepper and the Kowalski Collective but because it’s the one and only album as a group it seems better to say it’s just Ed.
-But to be fair the players on the are: Jeffrey Wegener on drums and a little more about him tomorrow, Peter Oxley on bass, Sir Alfonso on keys and percussion.
-Warren Ellis playing his violin makes a cameo on Miracles, Chris Bailey does vocals on That Depends Pt 3 but more about him in a couple of days too.
-Jane Elliott plays cello on the first, ninth and eleventh songs, Dobro and banjo player John Willsteed is on Real To Me , Finding You the second last track is a cover which was written by The Go-Betweens and the original can be found on the very last album by them but I’ve got more about that at a later date but very soon.
-What’s else?
-I’ve been told these posts are way too long so I should finish it off before it gets any longer now but if you got something else to add, please do so below!
+So it’s credited to Ed Kuepper & the Kowalski Collective but it’s the one and only album as a group.
+Being fair for the rest of the the players on it are: Jeffrey Wegener on drums who was the Laughing Clowns drummer so a little more about him tomorrow, Peter Oxley on bass, Sir Alfonso on keys and percussion.
+Dirty Three/Bad Seeds Warren Ellis playing his violin makes a cameo on Miracles, The Saints Chris Bailey does vocals on That Depends Pt 3 but more about him in a couple of days too.
+Jane Elliott plays cello on the first, ninth and eleventh songs, Dobro and banjo player John Willsteed is on Real To Me , Finding You the second last track is a cover which was written by The Go-Betweens guys and the original can be found on the very last album by them called Ocean Apart.
+Then ending the record with tiny instrumental Ambient Place so that’s it.
+Please have a listen if you haven’t yet, thank you!

 Jean Lee And The Yellow Dog track listing and times: